-- (4) The Tribal Gaming Agency shall establish a list of persons barred from the Gaming Facilities because their criminal history, association with career offenders, or association with career offender organizations poses a threat to the integrity of the Gaming activities of the Tribe.
-The Gaming Operation shall employ reasonable efforts to exclude persons on such list from entry into its Gaming Facilities.
+The Tribal Gaming Agency shall establish a list of persons barred from the Gaming Facilities because their criminal history or association with career offenders or career offender organizations poses a threat to the integrity of the Gaming activities of the Tribe.
+The Gaming Operation shall employ reasonable efforts to exclude persons on such lists from entry into its Gaming Facilities.
 The Tribal Gaming Agency shall make a copy of its list available to the State Gaming Agency on a continuing basis.
-Copies of reports will be forwarded to the State Gaming Agency as requested. - (5) Standards for management and operation of satellite wagering activities shall be consistent with the provisions of this Compact, including Appendix B, and those applicable to non-tribal satellite wagering facilities and activities in the State to the extent not inconsistent with this Compact.
+Copies of reports will be forwarded to the State Gaming Agency as requested.

-E. Records Retention
+H. Records Retention

-- (1) All information required in Section X will be documented in a permanent form. - (2) Unless otherwise specified in these standards or exempted by the Tribal Gaming Agency, all forms, records, documents, and required stored data shall: - a) Be located on Tribal Lands or such other location as approved by the Tribal Gaming Agency; and - b) Be retained for at least two (2) years in a manner and location that assures reasonable access by the Tribal and State Gaming Agencies.
+- (1) All information required in Section XI-Standards of Operation will be documented in a permanent form. - (2) Unless otherwise specified in these standards or exempted by the Tribal Gaming Agency, all forms, records, documents, and required stored data shall:

+- a) Be located on Tribal Lands or such other location as approved by the Tribal Gaming Agency; and - b) Be retained for at least two (2) years in a manner and location that assures reasonable access by the Tribal and State Gaming Agencies.

-XI.
+XII.
 JURISDICTION

-A. Criminal Prosecutions
+A. Criminal Matters

-(1) Investigative Authority - Gambling and Related Crimes
+(1) Investigative Authority

-The Tribal Gaming Agency, Tribal Law Enforcement, the State Gaming Agency, and other Local Law Enforcement Agencies will have the authority to investigate and make arrests, if necessary, for all gambling and related crimes committed in violation of the laws of the Tribe and laws of the State made applicable in Section XI.C of this Compact that occur within Tribal Lands.
+The Tribal Law Enforcement, the Snohomish County Sheriff, the Washington State Patrol, and the State Gaming Agency will have the authority to investigate and make arrests if necessary for all gambling and related crimes against the laws of the Tribe and applicable laws of the State that occur within the Gaming Facilities or within Tribal Lands.